Chart Color Schemes

 Population

-Maryborough Surrounds - South's population was around 10,931 as of November 2025.
-This reflected an increase of 1,383 people since the 2021 Census, which reported a population of 9,548 people.
-The change was inferred from the estimated resident population of 10,892 from the ABS as of June 2024 and an additional 307 validated new addresses since the Census date.
-This level of population resulted in a density ratio of 2.9 persons per square kilometer.
-Maryborough Surrounds - South's growth of 14.5% since the 2021 census exceeded the SA3 area (8.2%), along with the non-metro area, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration that contributed approximately 94.1% of overall population gains during recent periods.
+Maryborough Surrounds - South's population is around 10,931 as of Nov 2025.
+This reflects an increase of 1,383 people since the 2021 Census, which reported a population of 9,548 people.
+The change is inferred from the estimated resident population of 10,892 in June 2024 and an additional 307 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2.9 persons per square kilometer.
+Maryborough Surrounds - South's growth of 14.5% since the 2021 census exceeded the SA3 area (8.2%) and the non-metro area, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 94.1% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 were used, based on 2021 data but without age category splits.
-Considering projected demographic shifts, a population increase just below the median of regional areas across the nation was expected by 2041, with the area expected to grow by 1,339 persons and recording a gain of 11.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Considering projected demographic shifts, a population increase just below the median of regional areas across the nation is expected by 2041.
+The area is expected to grow by 1,339 persons by 2041, reflecting a gain of 11.9% in total over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population